 The 2008 Chardonnay shows great balance – both in flavor, acidity and structure.
 Its a crisp clean wine that will pair well with food.
 The bouquet shows notes of baking spices and honeysuckle.
 The mouth feel is rounded but not too soft and the finish is clean and lingers delicately.
 Piero talks about making wines that are “fresh”, wines that invite another sip; this one certainly does that.
 It has style and elegance.

 The 2006 Cabernet Sauvignon is 100% varietal and is a throwback to the days of Napa when this varietal was often created non blended.
 The wine is dark in the glass and the aromas immediately show notes of smoke, spice and cigar.
 The palate is all about darker toned fruits including blackberry and plum – it is somewhat briary with a finish that shows dusty tannins that are both from the oak and fruit.
 With nice acidity this is an excellent wine to pair with a variety of foods – pasta immediately came to mind when we were drinking.

 The wines can be purchased direct – they do have national distribution but with only about 10,000 cases total, distribution is somewhat selective.
 Locally you can find the wine at the Bounty Hunter in the city of Napa.

-We have also visited the beautiful Marchesi Antinori Chianti Classico Cellar located approximately between Florence and Sienna in Tuscany, Italy.
+The Antinori Family owns a number of vineyard and estate properties in Tuscany, Italy.
+We have visited the beautiful Marchesi Antinori Chianti Classico Cellar located approximately between Florence and Sienna in Tuscany, Italy.
 View our write-up here.
 For more information visit: www.anticanapavalley.com.